jsommers/cbook/arraysstrings.rst

     scores[0]  = 13;           // set first element
     scores[99] = 42;           // set last element

-The name of the array refers, in some sense, to the *whole array*.
-In actuality, the array name refers to the memory address at which the array storage begins.
+The name of the array refers, in some sense, to the *whole array* but in actuality, the array name refers to the *memory address* at which the array storage begins.
 As in Java, elements of an array in C are stored *contiguously*.
 Thus, for the above array, if the first element in the array is stored at memory address *x*, the next element is stored at *x+4* (since the ``int`` is 4 bytes on most machines today), as depicted in :ref:`array-figure`, below.

 .. _array-figure: